ihouwat/pygame-learning/same_again_game/scratchpad.md

 - record and add languages to the game
-	- need to add a language toggle
+	- need to add a language dict to toggle languages
-	- on success, play the sound in the target language and a sound effect (ex: applause)
+	- on success, load and play the sound in the target language and a sound effect (ex: applause)
+		- loading dynamically allows us to switch languages mid-game without resetting the sprites
 - add music
 - consider fancy animations for transitions (ex: animate the sprites in succession but with some overlap)
 - tidying up: